crf8472/libarcstk/BUILD.md

 ``build/generated-docs/html/index.html`` in your browser to see the entry page.

-### Doxygen with HTML5 and CSS3 (tested, still experimental)
+### Doxygen by m.css with HTML5 and CSS3 (tested, but still experimental)

 Accompanying [m.css][3] comes a doxygen style.
 It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (nearly without JavaScript).

-The resulting site presents the content much cleaner and (at least in my opinion) more to the point regarding its structure than the stock doxygen HTML output.
+The resulting site presents the documentation content very clean and well structured, using a more contemporary design than the stock doxygen HTML output.
 (Which, on the other hand, gives us this warm nostalgic memory of the Nineties... we loved the Nineties, didn't we?)

+The [public APIdoc of libarcstk is build with m.css][4].

-Build the [m.css][3] based documentation by the following steps:
+This APIdoc can be built locally by the following steps:

 	$ cd build
 	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=ON ..
 	$ cmake --build . --target doc

+CMake then builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs m.css which internally runs doxygen.
+Maybe it needs finetuning for some environments I did not foresee.
+(It is completely untested on Windows and may not work.)

-This generates the documentation in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.
+Documentation is generated in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.

 Note that ``-DUSE_MCSS=ON`` turns off the LaTeX output!

-CMake builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs doxygen in the process.
-This is a bit of a machinery and maybe it needs finetuning for some environments I did not foresee.
-Help on improvements is welcome.
+You cannot generate m.css and LaTeX output in the same build.

-### Manual: PDF by LaTeX (early stage)
+### Manual: PDF by LaTeX (smoke-tested, more or less)

 Libarcstk provides also support for a PDF manual using LaTeX.
 An actual LaTeX installation (along with ``pdflatex``) is required for creating the manual.